Spring Garden Revival

 Contact Bridgewater's Department of Public Works for Weed Debris Disposal & Organic Waste Management

-Proper disposal of weed debris and organic waste is essential for environmental protection and regulatory compliance in Bridgewater.
-Seasonal yard waste collection runs from April–November, requiring the use of biodegradable paper bags only (no plastic), as mandated by the Massachusetts Department of Environmental Protection.
+Proper weed debris disposal is essential for environmental protection and regulatory compliance in Bridgewater.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags (no plastic) as mandated by the Massachusetts Department of Environmental Protection.
 Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station operates on a permit/sticker system for residents, with posted hours and fee structures; accepted materials include yard waste, brush, and select invasive plants.
-Invasive species such as Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling—coordinate with the Board of Health for guidance.
-Chemical containers must be triple-rinsed and disposed of at household hazardous waste events, never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
+The Transfer Station operates on set hours, with resident permits and fees required for accepted materials.
+Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
+Herbicide-treated material requires special handling and Board of Health coordination.

 Bridgewater Department of Public Works